CTCycle/XREPORT-radiological-reports-generator/assets/docs/GENERAL_RULES.md

 - `README_WRITING.md`, required README structure and standards

 ## SKILLS REFERENCE
-When task-specific reusable workflows or capabilities are needed, check `.agent/skills/` and use the relevant skill guidance.
+When task-specific reusable workflows or capabilities are needed, check skills repository and use the relevant skill guidance.

 ## DOCUMENTATION UPDATES
 If changes materially affect behavior, architecture, or usage, update the relevant `.agent/rules` files and notify the user.